aws/aws-cdk-rfcs/text/0507-subnets.md

 follow the cloud-formation interface!
 Do not tie our hands, let us build.
 If you want to add a 'convenience' wrapper, do so, but do not force this on us.
 CDK is a tool not a prescription for how to build", complained one user.
 "I have been given a design brief that details out exact subnets, IP address ranges, NACL, Routing etc. CDK does not allow the user to follow such a brief", explained another.

 ### Why should we _not_ do this?

 This API is for advanced users, who need to override the default configuration provided by the framework, and understand the consequences of doing so.

-An argument against adding this API to the framework is that it would give users a tool that allows them to implement bad patterns, from a security, availability and cost standpoints.
+An argument against implementing this API is that it would give users a tool that allows them to implement bad patterns, from a security, availability and cost standpoints.
 For example, users might accidentally add an internet route to an otherwise private subnet, exposing sensitive resources, such as databases, to the outside world.

 ### What is the technical solution (design) of this feature?